Flour sack: Contents

-A wide variety of wheat flours are available.
+A wide variety of wheat flour are available.
 Flour can also be made from other grains, roots, nuts, etc. Packaging engineers and food scientists need to understand the properties of the particular flour, intended handling and logistics systems, and desired shelf life.
 Package forms and materials can be matched to these needs.

 Insects

 Insects can be a problem.
 When available, a suitable insecticide can be used; care must be used to ensure product safety.
 Hermetic plastic bags also help.
 When insect infestation is noted, one method of stopping further growth is to freeze the sacks of flour for several days.